Litarvan/OpenAuth/.github/CONTRIBUTING.md

 ## Testing
 * You should test if your feature is actually working without causing any Issue.
-* There should be an usage example for your feature aswell.
+* There should be a usage example for your feature.

 ## Documentation
 Your code **has to be fully documented**.